diniz08045/NexusSync/README.md

 # NexusSync

-NexusSync is a secure, modular Flask-based super admin portal built for managing infrastructure configurations, real-time system monitoring, and proactive threat intelligence.
-Designed with security and extensibility in mind, it offers powerful tools for super administrators to control and audit their systems efficiently.
+NexusSync is a powerful, secure, and modular Flask-based super admin portal designed to make managing infrastructure, monitoring system performance in real time, and staying ahead of security threats much easier.
+It’s built with scalability and security at its core, giving super administrators all the tools they need to configure, monitor, and audit their systems with confidence.

-It is intended to be a **foundational base for any Flask web application**.
-Whether you're building a CRM, ERP, Ecommerce site, or any other enterprise-grade platform, NexusSync provides the backend architecture and admin capabilities needed to scale quickly and securely.
+More than just an admin panel, NexusSync is meant to be the starting point for any Flask web application.
+Whether you're working on a CRM, ERP, ecommerce platform, or any other enterprise-level project, NexusSync lays down a solid foundation you can build on — with the structure, flexibility, and features to grow as your application does.
 ---

 ## 🚀 Features

 - 🧩 **Core Functionalities**

+  - Centralized system configuration.
-  - Main system configuration with editable key-value entries for friendly setup
+  - Key x Value entries for a friendly setup.
+  - Necessary fallbacks.
+(Temporary until project completion).
-  - Change superadmin password
+  - Change superadmin password.
-  - All superadmin actions are logged
+  - All actions are logged via a centralized logger.
-  - Audit log viewing, filtering, exporting, and wiping
+  - Audit log viewing, filtering, exporting, and wiping.

 - 🛢️ **Database Tools**

-  - Health check & diagnostics
+  - Health check & diagnostics.
-  - Export and import database backups
+  - Export and import database backups.
-  - Run custom SQL queries safely inside the web app
+  - Run custom SQL queries safely inside the web app.
-  - Basic and extended database configuration management
+  - Basic and extended database configuration management.

 - 🌐 **IP Management**

-  - IP whitelist and blacklist configuration
+  - IP whitelist and blacklist configuration.
-  - Manual banning of IPs or ranges
+  - Manual banning of IPs or ranges.
-  - Integration with Spamhaus DROP list
+  - Integration with Spamhaus DROP list.
-  - Integration with AbuseIPDB for risk scoring
+  - Integration with AbuseIPDB for risk scoring.

-- 🧠 **Threat Intelligence**
+- 🧠 **Threat Intelligence** (EXPERIMENTAL AT THIS STAGE)

-  - Early warning system with port scanning and honeypot correlation
+  - Early warning system with port scanning and honeypot correlation.
-  - Threat scoring from local + external sources
+  - Threat scoring from local + external sources.
-  - GeoIP and ASN analysis for context
+  - GeoIP and ASN analysis for context.
-  - Partially working advanced correlation engine (in progress)
+  - Partially working advanced correlation engine (in progress).

 - 📊 **System Monitoring**

-  - Real-time CPU, memory, disk, and DB metrics
+  - Real-time CPU, memory, disk, and DB metrics.
-  - Historical monitoring with timeline graphing
+  - Historical monitoring with timeline graphing.
-  - Wipe metric history
+  - Wipe metric history.
-  - Export metrics as PNG or CSV (coming soon for anomaly detection)
+  - Export metrics as PNG or CSV.
+  - Anomaly detection based on metrics (Coming Soon).

 - 📬 **Email & Notifications**

-  - Email server setup and test tool (partially implemented)
+  - Email server setup and test tool (Partially implemented).

-  - SMTP configuration UI
+  - SMTP configuration UI.

-  - Superadmin and user roles

-  - IP whitelisting, session locking, and brute-force protection
+  - Editable email templates in the UI (Coming Soon).
+  - Email contacts lists and broadcast system (Coming Soon).

 - ⚙️ **System Configuration**

-  - Live-editable config values stored in the database
+  - Live-editable config values stored in the database.
+  - Startup Config Defaults.
-  - Add/edit environment variables from the admin UI
+  - Add/edit environment variables from the admin UI (Partially implemented).
+  -

 - 📊 **System Monitoring**

-  - Real-time CPU, memory, disk, and database usage
+  - Real-time CPU, memory, disk, and database usage.
-  - Export metrics as CSV or image
+  - Export metrics as CSV or image.

-- 🧠 **Threat Intelligence**

-  - Correlation engine (AbuseIPDB + local analysis)
-  - Honeypot logging, port scanning, and early warning system
-  - GeoIP + ASN lookup, Spamhaus DROP list integration
+  - Identifiying anomalies through metrics statistics (Coming Soon).

 - 🛡️ **Security & Logging**

+  - OWASP Secure Coding Practices (Planned).
-  - Role-based access control
+  - Role-based access control.
-  - CSP & HTTPS enforcement
+  - CSP & HTTPS enforcement.
+(HTTPS is currently experimental)
-  - SIEM export in CEF, LEEF, JSON, and syslog formats
+  - SIEM export in CEF, LEEF, JSON, and syslog formats (Under Development).

 ---